The Economics major has the following learning outcomes:

 - Graphic presentation of a carefully reasoned economic argument by means of graphs, figures, charts, and presentation software

 - Working knowledge of information databases, and knowledge of how to use the Web in gathering reliable information

 - Location and use of primary data sources such as surveys

 - Use of knowledge gained to understand and evaluate current economic events and new economic ideas

 Application for the Economics major should be filed at the undergraduate counselors office in 2263 Bunche Hall.
-To apply, students must have completed at least 72 quarter units (but no more than 135 quarter units), one 12-unit term in residence in regular session at UCLA, and all courses listed under Preparation for the Major.
-In addition, they must be enrolled in UCLA regular session at the time of application.
+To apply, students must have completed at least 72 quarter units (but no more than 135 quarter units), one 12-unit term in residence in regular session at UCLA, and all courses listed under preparation for the major.
+Grades for preparation for the major courses must be reflected on the transcript prior to submission.

 While students are completing the lower-division preparation courses for the major, they may be classified as Economics premajors.

 Preparation for the Major

 Required: Economics 1, 2, 11, 41; one Writing II course or English Composition 129B; Mathematics 31A, and 31B or 31E.
 Each course must be taken for a letter grade.
 A 2.0 (C) grade is required in each premajor course.
 To enter the major, students must have a minimum 2.5 grade-point average in the economics and mathematics preparation courses and a GPA of at least 2.0 in any upper-division courses taken for the major before applying.